Types of Rates & Charges

 General rates will be assessed and subject to a minimum general rate (set by Council and varying depending upon what the land is used for and its services), should the value of your property fall below the pre-determined threshold.

-For the purpose of making and levying these rates there are twenty-two categories of rateable land.
+For the purpose of making and levying these rates there are twenty-three categories of rateable land.
 For further information of these categories and the criteria the Council adopted for the purpose of such categorisation please click HERE.

 The definitions of rateable and non-rateable land are outlined in section 93 of the Local Government Act 2009 and section 73 of the Local Government Regulation 2012.